vatstack/docs/hits.md

 Authorize with <span class="badge badge-success">Public Key</span> <span class="badge badge-warning">Secret Key</span>

-This endpoint can be useful if you want to perform a quick check against your hits count before initiating a VAT number validation request.
+This endpoint can be useful if you want to perform a quick check against your hits count before initiating an API request.

 ```
 curl -X GET https://api.vatstack.com/v1/hits \